Border Terrier breed guide

 Always be on the lookout for small animals while out on walks, so that you can spot them before your dog does to try and avoid a chase and a potentially missing dog.

 Just like with other breeds, a Border Terrier is likely to vocalise its feelings or bark to get your attention.
-This will vary depending on the dog, but it’s important to keep them entertained as boredom can lead to destructive behaviour and barking.
+This will vary depending on the dog, but it’s important to keep them entertained as boredom can lead to barking and destructive behaviour.

 Properly socialised, Border Terriers can be affectionate and loyal pets, but they do require a present owner to provide enough exercise and attention.
 If you’re looking for a pet that can keep themselves entertained, then the Border Terrier might not be the dog for you as they want to be a part of the family just like everyone else.